slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On computers and maths

-> *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*
+*'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*

-> *'I was shocked to realize how dependent I’ve grown on three simple features that just aren’t available in the analog world: search, sort and filter.'*
+We’ve grown dependent on three simple features that just aren’t available in the analog world: search, sort and filter.

 > *'As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality.' -- Albert Einstein*